-Hiking in Nepal is one of the most rewarding ways to explore the country’s stunning landscapes, rich culture, and warm hospitality.
-Whether you’re trekking through terraced hillsides, lush forests, or beneath the shadows of the towering Himalayas, each step offers a new discovery.
+Hiking in Nepal is one of the most rewarding ways to experience the country’s breathtaking landscapes, rich cultural heritage, and warm Himalayan hospitality.
+From scenic terraced hillsides and lush rhododendron forests to trails set beneath the towering peaks of the Himalayas, Nepal hiking offers a unique journey where every step reveals a new discovery.

 Hiking usually refers to short and easy walks ranging from a few hours to 2–3 days, while trekking is a longer, multi-day journey into the mountains that can last from a week to over three weeks.